 There are different types and sizes of whole house water filtration systems available to address the various types of potential water quality issues experienced in Topsfield well water or town water.
-Not only is matching the right technology important, but also sizing the system to meet the water usage demands of your home is also key.
-Additionally, a professionally plumbed system is also critical as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.
+Not only is matching the right technology important, but also sizing the system to meet the water usage demands of your home.
+A professionally plumbed system is also important as well as maintenance of the system throughout the years to optimize the useful life and proper functioning of your new equipment.

 While symptoms of water quality issues such as bad odors & taste, staining of laundry, bathroom fixtures, etc. are indicators of problems, the preferred starting point is to get a water test to identify the minerals or contaminants in the water and at what quantity they exist.
 This will lead to an effective system recommendation and route to providing your home with excellent water quality.

 A water softener is a type of whole house water filtration system that is designed for removing hard water minerals (magnesium & calcium) as well as dissolved iron and manganese from the water.
 For water with high levels of iron or manganese (“the stainers”), an “up-flow” water softener is recommended to prevent mineral build-up in the bottom of the water softener.
 Also, high efficiency water softeners that are more efficient with both water and salt usage are preferred.
 For more on hard water, see link at hard water usgs.

 BAD ODORS & TASTES IN WATER

 In addition to the above systems described, there are many other types of systems to remove bad tastes & odors, sediment and many other objectionable minerals and contaminants in the water.
 Starting with a water test will dictate the right approach.
 For more information on common bad odors & tastes in New England water supplies, see the link at https://h2ocare.com/bad-odor-taste/.

 WHOLE HOUSE WATER FILTRATION – Radon & arsenic in private wells